 - Generally, the lowest levels of controls will result if the beam is fully contained at all times when you are using the laser.
 On the other hand, if your work will involve full use of the lasers including such things as manual beam alignment, then you are potentially exposed to the beam and you will need the full training and authorization.

 - Each person participating in the experiment, i.e., listed on the Experiment Safety Sheet (ESS), must have their laser use defined and evaluated: it is possible that there will be differences from one member to the next.

 - Laser training consists of both EHS training and on-the-job training specific to the laser system.
-EHS training is given by the LSO and may consist of both an on-line class (EHS302) and an in-person class (EHS303).
+EHS training consists of an online class (EHS302).